Boeing KC-135 Stratotanker: Background

-In 1954, USAF's Strategic Air Command (SAC) held a competition for a jet-powered aerial refueling tanker.
-Lockheed Corporation's tanker version of the proposed Lockheed L-193 airliner with rear fuselage-mounted engines was declared the winner in 1955.
+In 1954, USAF's Strategic Air Command (SAC) held a competition for a jet-powered aerial-refueling tanker.
+In 1955, Lockheed Corporation's tanker version of the proposed Lockheed L-193 airliner with rear fuselage-mounted engines was declared the winner.
 Since Boeing's proposal was already flying, the KC-135 could be delivered two years earlier and Air Force Secretary Harold E. Talbott ordered 250 KC-135 tankers until Lockheed's design could be manufactured.
 In the end, orders for the Lockheed tanker were dropped rather than supporting two tanker designs.
-Lockheed never produced its jet airliner, while Boeing would eventually dominate the market with a family of airliners based on the 707.
+Lockheed never produced its jet airliner.
+Boeing eventually dominated the market with a family of airliners based on the 707.

 In 1954, the USAF placed an initial order for 29 KC-135As, the first of an eventual 820 of all variants of the basic C-135 family.
-The first aircraft flew in August 1956 and the initial production Stratotanker was delivered to Castle Air Force Base, California, in June 1957.
+The first aircraft flew in August 1956.
+The initial-production Stratotanker was delivered to Castle Air Force Base, California, in June 1957.
 The last KC-135 was delivered to the USAF in 1965.

-On 11 November 1957, Air Force Vice Chief of Staff General Curtis LeMay tested the first KC-135 on a long-haul flight from Westover Air Force Base, Massachusetts to Buenos Aires, Argentina.
+In November 1957, Air Force Vice Chief of Staff General Curtis LeMay tested the first KC-135 on a long-haul flight from Westover Air Force Base, Massachusetts, to Buenos Aires, Argentina.

-Developed in the early 1950s, the basic airframe is characterized by 35-degree aft swept wings and tail, four underwing-mounted engine pods, a horizontal stabilizer mounted on the fuselage near the bottom of the vertical stabilizer with positive dihedral on the two horizontal planes and a hi-frequency radio antenna which protrudes forward from the top of the vertical fin or stabilizer.
+Developed in the early 1950s, the basic airframe is characterized by 35°, aft-swept wings and tail, four underwing-mounted engine pods, a horizontal stabilizer mounted on the fuselage near the bottom of the vertical stabilizer with positive dihedral on the two horizontal planes, and a high-frequency radio antenna, which protrudes forward from the top of the vertical fin or stabilizer.
 These basic features make it strongly resemble the commercial Boeing 707 and 720 aircraft, although it is a different aircraft.

-Reconnaissance and command post variants of the aircraft, including the RC-135 Rivet Joint and EC-135 Looking Glass aircraft were operated by SAC from 1963 through 1992, when they were reassigned to the Air Combat Command (ACC).
-The USAF EC-135 Looking Glass was subsequently replaced in its role by the U.S. Navy E-6 Mercury aircraft, a new build airframe based on the Boeing 707-320B.
+Reconnaissance and command post variants of the aircraft, including the RC-135 Rivet Joint and EC-135 Looking Glass aircraft were operated by SAC from 1963 to 1992, when they were reassigned to the Air Combat Command.
+The USAF EC-135 Looking Glass was subsequently replaced in its role by the U.S. Navy E-6 Mercury aircraft, a newly built airframe based on the Boeing 707-320B.